Devon - History

 Transcription of the chapter on the history and description of Devon from White's 1850 History, Gazetteer and Directory of Devonshire.

-Sources for Devon Parish History (archived partial copy), and Source Guide S12: Histories, from Devon Local Studies Service.
+Sources for Devon Parish History (archived partial copy), and Source Guide S12: Histories (archived copy), from Devon Local Studies Service.

 Britannia's extensive History of Devon web-site provides articles on a number of Devon churches, country houses and castles, towns and villages, bishops of Exeter and Crediton, etc.

-Announcement of a History of Parliament Trust project From the Grassroots: an oral history of community politics in Devon.
+Announcement of a History of Parliament Trust project From the Grassroots: an oral history of community politics in Devon (archived copy).

 Devonshire section of the Domesday Book.